ABOUT THE PROGRAM:

-Participant selection will be made by the Steering Committee in late November and is based on the potential benefit to Victorian river health projects that can be achieved through the personal and professional capacity developed through the mentoring partnership.
+Participant selection is made by the Steering Committee and is based on the potential benefit to Victorian river health projects that can be achieved through the personal and professional capacity developed through the mentoring partnership.
 Priority will be given to projects implementing the Victorian Regional Riparian Action Plan and the Water for Victoria Plan.

 While open to both public and private sector professionals, where possible a representative of a Catchment Management Authority, DEWLP, Arthur Rylah Institute or Melbourne Water will be involved in each twinning partnership.
 Mentors may be selected from interstate if their expertise will have significant benefit to Victorian waterways.